s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ## 1              0   60
 ```

-Now all our training have no NA's left at all in either data set.
+Now we have no NA's left at all in either data set.
 Let's look at the first columns of the training data set.

 ```r